themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 What we're doing here is making the widest elements ten columns wide, and pushing them one column to the right, leaving a column of space on *both* sides.

-You may also have noticed the `#core` element earlier and wondered why it's there.
-Using this kind of enclosing element allows us to take the entire central block and push it right, without disrupting or having to individually `@include push();` the elements within.
+You may have noticed the `#core` element earlier and wondered why it's there.
+This kind of enclosing element allows us to take the entire central block and push it right, without disrupting the elements within or having to individually `@include push();` them.

 Refresh your browser and see how it turned out.